MichaelDuPlessis/dmalloc/dissertation/chapters/big_data_applications.typ

 The reason why a small object memory allocator would come in hand is since the trees are generated randomly the size of a tree cannot be known beforehand.
 Furthermore the nodes of a tree themselves usually have a very small memory footprints this means that these tiny objects are allocated thousands or even millions of time when a genetic program is run.
 This is ripe optimisation for a small object memory allocator.

-== Conclusion
+== Summary

-It is always better to pre-allocate the required memory as that is guaranteed to only ever be one allocation but it is not always possible to identify the amount of memory required in big data science applications and many applications need to allocate memory on the fly and in these scenarios using a small object memory allocator can greatly benefit the performance of an algorithm or program.
+It is always better to pre-allocate the required memory as that is guaranteed to only ever be one allocation and the memory will be contigous which will improve cache locality but it is not always possible to identify the amount of memory required in big data science applications and many applications need to allocate memory on the fly and in these scenarios using a small object memory allocator can greatly benefit the performance of an algorithm or program.

+What is important to take forward from this chapter is the explanation of the genetic program algorithm as this algorithm will be used to evaluate the memory proposed small object memory allocator

 // table algorithms where preallocating will not work